maximusprime742/maximusprime742.github.io/index.md

 **Eagle Scout** - Awarded in 2017

 As a Boy Scout, I developed many important life skills, earned all the necessary badges, took part in countless hours of community service, and held various high-level leadership positions within the troop to achieve the rank of Eagle Scout.
-My final project involved inputting a 25 foot flag pole and landscaping at my local pool.
+My final project involved instalation of a 25-foot flag pole and landscaping at my local pool.

 # Interests